 In my twenties, I was a community development worker in an inner city area.
 I also played bass in an all-women band.
 After a near-breakdown, a precursor of the dark night that was to come years later, I changed direction in my early thirties and became a complementary health practitioner.
 I seemed to gradually get back on track, and ended up setting up a health-focused social enterprise which won a national award just before the government funding ran out.

-Eight years ago, I reached the point where my life seemed – for the first time – to have come together.
-I was doing the work I loved, I’d created a beautiful home, and yet…I knew that something still didn’t feel right.
-At that point, my life – and I – fell apart.
+Having lost my beloved job and all that went with it, my life – and I – fell apart.
 I experienced a four year dark night of the soul.
-Everything that had ever been repressed, denied, avoided or resisted came screeching to the surface.
-My false persona, the identity that I’d built to compensate for that inner sense of brokenness, crumbled.
-I began to look more deeply, mostly because there was no choice.
+My persona, the identity that I’d built to compensate for the inner sense of brokenness, crumbled.
+I began to look more deeply, mostly because there was no other option.
+I had to face the pain of my difficult and sometimes traumatic childhood.
 Whilst often desperate for some relief or solution, it became clear that this was a process of unbecoming, of unravelling.
-I discovered the modern non-duality teachings, and spent time with the Diamond Approach (based on the work of A. H. Almaas), Tony Parsons, Jeff Foster, Mandi Solk, Rodney Stevens, John Wheeler, and Scott Kiloby, amongst others.
-My experiences began to make sense.
+The awakening process that began during this time continues to this day.